apache/cloudstack-docs-admin/source/accounts.rst

 CloudStack UI login page.
 The CloudStack service provider metadata is accessible from the ``getSPMetadata`` API command.

-After a user is authenticated, the IdP sends a SAML response to CloudStack using HTTP-Redirect scheme.
-Upon checking the response, CloudStack create a user account if required or gets the user account and sets cookie and redirects to the /client page.
-Note if the domain name used in the assertion consumer service URL is not same as the redirect URL (saml2.redirect.url) user won't be able to login because cookies are not set on the redirected URL's domain.
+Starting 4.5.2, the SAML plugin uses an authorization workflow where users should be authorized by an admin using ``authorizeSamlSso`` API before those users can use Single Sign On against a specific IDP.
+In case there are multiple user accounts with the same username (across domains) for the same authorized IDP, users would need to specify domainpath when logging-in by selecting the IDP from the dropdown list.
+By default, users don't need to specify any domain path.
+After a user is authenticated by a IDP, the SAML authentication plugin finds users whose username match the user attribute value returned by the SAML authentication response and fail only when it finds that there are multiple user accounts with the same user name for the specific IDP.

 Limitations:

-- Admins cannot specifiy supported attributes, currently supported attributes are `uid`, `email`, `givenName` and `sn`.

-- Once authenticated for the first time, a user account with a user is created using a persistent NameID or unique attributes such as uid or email.
-All user accounts are under one domain.
+- The plugin uses a user attribute returned by the IDP server in the SAML response to find and map the authorized user in CloudStack.
+The default attribute is `uid`.

-- The SAML authentication plugin with only SAML 2.0 IdPs which support HTTP-Redirect and authentication works with only one IdP server
+- The SAML authentication plugin supports HTTP-Redirect and HTTP-Post bindings.

-- Tested only with OneLogin, Feide OpenIDP, PingIdentity
+- Tested with Shibboleth 2.4, SSOCircle, Microsoft ADFS, OneLogin, Feide OpenIDP, PingIdentity.

 The following global configuration should be configured:

+- ``saml2.enabled``: Indicates whether SAML SSO plugin is enabled or not true.
+Default is **false**

+- ``saml2.sp.id``: SAML2 Service Provider Identifier string

+- ``saml2.idp.metadata.url``: SAML2 Identity Provider Metadata XML Url or Filename.
+If a URL is not provided, it will look for a file in the config directory /etc/cloudstack/management

+- ``saml2.default.idpid``: The default IdP entity ID to use only in case of multiple IdPs

--  ``saml2.enabled``: Set this to **true** to enable the SAML Plugin.
-Default is **false**.
+- ``saml2.sigalg``: The algorithm to use to when signing a SAML request.
+Default is SHA1, allowed algorithms: SHA1, SHA256, SHA384, SHA512.

--  ``saml2.default.domainid``: Domain (UUID string) to use for creating new users.
-Default is **1** (root domain).

 - ``saml2.redirect.url``: The CloudStack UI url the SSO should redirected to when successful.
-Default is **http://localhost:8080/client**.

--  ``saml2.sp.id``: CloudStack service provider entity ID.
-Default is **org.apache.cloudstack**.
+Default is **http://localhost:8080/client**

+- ``saml2.sp.org.name``: SAML2 Service Provider Organization Name

+- ``saml2.sp.org.url``: SAML2 Service Provider Organization URL

+- ``saml2.sp.contact.email``: SAML2 Service Provider Contact Email Address

+- ``saml2.sp.contact.person``: SAML2 Service Provider Contact Person Name

+- ``saml2.sp.slo.url``: SAML2 CloudStack Service Provider Single Log Out URL

--  ``saml2.sp.sso.url``: CloudStack service provider Single Sign-On URL.
-Default is **http://localhost:8080/client/api?command=samlsso**.
+- ``saml2.sp.sso.url``: SAML2 CloudStack Service Provider Single Sign On URL

--  ``saml2.sp.slo.url``: CloudStack service provider entity ID.
-Default is **http://localhost:8080/client/api?command=samlslo**.

--  ``saml2.idp.id``: The Identity Provider entity ID string.
-Default is **https://openidp.feide.no**.

--  ``saml2.idp.metadata.url``: Identity Provider Metadata XML Url.
-Default is **https://openidp.feide.no/simplesaml/saml2/idp/metadata.php**.
+- ``saml2.user.attribute``: Attribute name to be looked for in SAML response that will contain the username.
+Default is **uid**

--  ``saml2.timeout``: Timeout used for downloading and parsing IdP metadata in milliseconds.
-Default is **30000**.
+- ``saml2.timeout``: SAML2 IDP Metadata refresh interval in seconds, minimum value is set to 300.
+Default is 1800